dtinit/dtinit.github.io/index.md

 DTI’s unique blend of product and policy engagement requires unique leadership. **To take on this challenge, the Board of Directors has selected Chris Riley as the organization’s Executive Director**.
 Chris comes from the R Street Institute, a Washington, DC-based think tank, prior to which he led the Mozilla Corporation’s global public policy efforts for several years.
 His open source roots go back even further to his time working on the internet freedom portfolio at the U.S. Department of State, where he supported open source security and anti-censorship tools dedicated to advancing human rights online.
 Chris received his B.S. in computer science from Wheeling Jesuit University, his Ph.D. in computer science from Johns Hopkins University and his J.D. from Yale Law School.

 <blockquote>
-<p>“Data portability fosters innovation and empowers individual choice.
+<p>Data portability fosters innovation and empowers individual choice.
 Throughout my career, I have sought to advance these values of user and technology freedom at every turn.
 Building open user data tools through the Data Transfer Initiative is an incredibly timely and impactful opportunity for me to continue this important work.
-I’m excited for what we can all accomplish together, and I am honored to help grow this community to lead these critical efforts.”</p>
+I’m excited for what we can all accomplish together, and I am honored to help grow this community to lead these critical efforts.</p>
 <footer>
-<cite>&mdash;Chris Riley, Executive Director, Data Transfer Initiative</cite>
+<cite>Chris Riley, Executive Director, Data Transfer Initiative</cite>
 </footer>
 </blockquote>
 </div>